 In conjunction with its counterpart Centre at the University of Cambridge, the Harvard Center undertakes research projects and organizes workshops, seminars, and exchanges of faculty and graduate students.
 It provides the base for current research projects on Exchanges of Economic, Legal, and Political Ideas; on Energy History; and on Visualizing Historical Networks; as well as for the History Project and the Prize Fellowship Program in Economics, History, and Politics.

-Emma Rothschild, the Jeremy and Jane Knowles Professor of History, directs the Center for History and Economics and co-directs the Cambridge Centre.
-The Harvard Center's executive committee consists of Professors Sunil Amrith, Lizabeth Cohen, Robert Darnton, Dale Jorgenson, Charles Rosenberg, Emma Rothschild, Elaine Scarry, and Richard Tuck.
-The Center’s faculty associates are Professors Abhijit Banerjee, Sugata Bose, Richard Hornbeck, Alison Frank Johnson, Walter Johnson, Elisabeth Koll, Kenneth Mack, Harriet Ritvo, and Adrian Vermeule.
+Sunil Amrith, Mehra Family Professor of South Asian Studies, and Emma Rothschild, the Jeremy and Jane Knowles Professor of History, co-direct the Center for History and Economics at Harvard.
+Emma Rothschild co-directs the Cambridge Centre.
+The Harvard Center's executive committee consists of Professors Sunil Amrith, Abhijit Banerjee, Kenneth Mack, Charles Rosenberg, Emma Rothschild, Elaine Scarry, and Richard Tuck.
+The Center’s faculty associates are Professors Sven Beckert, Sugata Bose, Nikolas Bowie, Sidney Chalhoub, Arunabh Ghosh, Benjamin Golub, Alison Frank Johnson, Walter Johnson, Namrata Kala, Harriet Ritvo, Victor Seow, Brandon Terry, and Adrian Vermeule.